vthommeret/jobs/test.md

 1. Your 1 page resune.
 2. Your github or other social-coding handle
-3. Why the job and Signal Sciences is the right place you
+3. A brief introduction to yourself, and Why the job and Signal Sciences is the right place you

+Didn't see quite the right job?
+Email us anyways.